thyrlian/CurriculumVitae/README.md

 ## License

-Copyright (c) 2019-2025 Jing Li.
+- Template code: © 2019–2025 Jing Li.
 It is released under the [WTFPL](http://www.wtfpl.net/).
-See the [LICENSE](https://github.com/thyrlian/CurriculumVitae/blob/master/LICENSE) file for details.
+See [LICENSE](./LICENSE) file for details.
+- Fonts: Third-party fonts remain under their own licenses.
+See [THIRD-PARTY-NOTICES.md](./THIRD-PARTY-NOTICES.md) and the license files inside [`fonts/`](./fonts/).